 Born in Cairo in 1970 and raised in Yemen, Walid Ebeid graduated with a BFA from the Faculty of Fine Arts, Helwan University, in 1992.
-His work has been exhibited internationally since, earning him a reputation for his powerful expressive style.
+His work has been exhibited internationally, earning him a reputation for his powerful expressive style.

 ArtTalks is proud to present People You May Know, the first solo exhibition of Walid EBEID at the Gallery.

-The controversial and provocative paintings of Walid Ebeid range from poignant studies of the female figure to People We May Know in the Egyptian society.
-Notorious for tackling difficult issues like sexuality, immigration, politics and oppression, Walid Ebeid brings attention to the sufferings, struggles, and hopes of humanity.
-His realistic oil paintings have broken a great deal of social and moral taboos and challenged different customs and traditions imposed by society, to defend women and the oppressed of all categories and social classes.
+The controversial and provocative paintings of Walid Ebeid range from poignant studies of the female figure to People We May Know in Egyptian society.
+Notorious for tackling difficult issues like sexuality, immigration, politics, and oppression, Walid Ebeid brings attention to humanity’s sufferings, struggles, and hopes.
+His realistic oil paintings have broken many social and moral taboos and challenged different customs and traditions imposed by society to defend women and the oppressed of all categories and social classes.

-Ebeid doesn’t portray women as super models who have perfect bodies and outstanding outfits.
+Ebeid doesn’t portray women as supermodels with perfect bodies and outstanding outfits.
 Instead, he prefers to dig deeper to touch their souls and feel their pain.
 In his paintings, each detail tells a new story.
-You can see the agonized look on the faces of his painted prostitutes or young girls forced into early marriage, and feel the oppression they encounter every day.
+You can see the agonized look on the faces of his painted prostitutes or young girls forced into early marriage and feel the oppression they encounter every day.

-It is no secret that women and women’s issues are one of his biggest concerns.
+It is no secret that women and women’s issues are his biggest concerns.
 “I myself cannot fathom the reason I hold all this empathy towards women—as if women were the reason for me being an artist.”
-Ebeid listens to people as a psychiatrist in order to really feel their problems and the challenges they encounter: “The artist is a lawyer who defends any accused person when society plays the role of the judge.
+Ebeid listens to people as a psychiatrist to really feel their problems and the challenges they encounter: “The artist is a lawyer who defends an accused person when society plays the role of the judge.
 I am generally biased for injustice and those stripped off their rights.”